 Additional therapies aside from SABA and ICS include:

 Leukotriene receptor antagonist (LTRA): oral therapy taken at night to downregulate inflammatory leukotrienes

 Long-acting β2-agonist (LABA): must always be given in combination with ICS

 Medium dose inhaled corticosteroids

 Trial of additional drugs: theophylline or a long-acting muscarinic antagonist (LAMA)

 High dose inhaled corticosteroids

-For all inhalers: Proper inhaler technique is very important, and poor technique is the most common reason for uncontrolled asthma.
+For all inhalers: proper inhaler technique is especially important, and poor technique is the most common reason for uncontrolled asthma.

 Interactions: NSAIDs may provoke asthma (by inhibiting the COX pathway they promote arachidonic acid conversion to leukotrienes).
 Beta-blockers are contraindicated in asthma as they reduce the effectiveness of β2-agonists.

 Asthma exacerbations: can lead to respiratory failure and death